Tributes pour in for influential local Labour politician who has died aged 76, reports Victoria Munro, Local Democracy Reporter

 The “giant” who led Waltham Forest Council for seven years has unexpectedly died.

-Chris Robbins CBE, the borough’s current mayor, died on Monday 5th April.
+Chris Robbins CBE, the former council leader who was serving as the mayor, died on Monday 5th April.

 Council leader Clare Coghill said: “Chris loved the borough and its people – ‘our people’, as he would always call them – and his motto as leader was ‘residents first’.
 You saw that in every decision he made.